alanng10/Malaysia/Docue/a.md

 "r" for radius time.
 "a" for all class.

+Terra word has 1 meaning.

+The meaning is One Titan By Terra.

+Terra meaning is same not tagged.

+Terra word has 1 spell.
+The spell is:
+"T" for Titan All.
+"e" for effect plane.
+"r" for radius total.
+"r" for radius time.
+"a" for all class.

 Terra word has pronounce.
 Terra word is pronounce same as "terra" in English.